AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 -----------------------

 Transit DMZ is a cloud networking feature for the Next Gen Transit network.
-With Transit DMZ, you can centrally deploy instance based firewall virtual appliances to protect traffic between on-prem and VPCs, and VPC Egress and Ingress.
+With Transit DMZ, you can centrally deploy instance based firewall virtual appliances to protect traffic between on-prem and VPCs, VPC to VPC (East-West) and VPC Egress and Ingress.
 Transit DMZ is implemented at the edge VPC as shown below, where a pair of firewalls are deployed between two pairs of Aviatrix Transit GWs at the Transit VPC edge.

 |transit_dmz|